Gaza left in environmental freefall after war, report says

 All wastewater treatment plants have stopped functioning, forcing raw sewage into makeshift lagoons that threaten to overflow into streets to people’s houses, and could seep into the shared coastal aquifer, the territory’s main groundwater source.

-Almost half of households report sewage or stagnant water within 10m of their shelters, increasing risk cholera and other waterborne disease outbreaks that could spread beyond Gaza’s borders.
+Almost half of households report sewage or stagnant water within 10m of their shelters, increasing the risk of cholera and other waterborne disease outbreaks that could spread beyond Gaza’s borders.

 Electricity generation capacity has also fallen by over 80 per cent, and power outages last up to 22 hours a day.
 Fossil fuel generators, particularly diesel, remain the primary source of electricity for humanitarian operations in Gaza, due to Gaza’s collapsed central power grid.